Arroceros Urban Forest Park: History

 Upon winning the 2019 mayoral election against Estrada, then-incoming Manila mayor Isko Moreno said he would not allow any construction in Arroceros Forest Park, vowing to block the impending construction of the gym made by the previous city administration.

 On February 27, 2020, Mayor Moreno signed City Ordinance No. 8607, or the Arroceros Forest Park Ordinance, designating the Arroceros Forest Park as a permanent forest park instead of an ordinary city property.
 Under this ordinance, cutting of trees, dumping of waste, and excavation is prohibited within the area.
 Alongside the ordinance, the mayor also revealed plans to allocate 1 million for the park's operations, to appoint "peace officers" to help in taking care of the park, and to expand the forest park as the highlight of a future green city in the Lawton area.

 The park was formally reopened in February 2022 as the Arroceros Urban Forest Park after a redevelopment.
 The park which was 2.51 ha was expanded by 5 ha.

 In October 2023, a group of public school teachers staged a "Zumba protest" at Arroceros Park in front of the DCS-Manila offices to demand higher wages, better facilities and working conditions, and a bigger budget for the education sector.

 In November 2023, the Bawal Mag-Shoot Dito pro-photography advocacy group held a "Tigil Pitik Photowalk" lit.
 'Stop Shooing Photowalk' at Arroceros Park in protest of rules across various public parks in the country that prohibited the taking of photos for personal and non-commercial use.

 Amidst an El Niño phenomenon in April 2024, the park made headlines for having a recorded temperature of 36 C, which was 5 C-change cooler than the recorded 41 C temperature in the rest of Manila.
 The lower temperatures in the park have highlighted the park's role in combating the urban heat island effect in the city.

+In October 2025, the Pasig River Esplanade Phase 4 section was opened to the public, connecting the Manila Central Post Office to Arroceros Park.